discourse/service_skeleton/README.md

 ### Defining and Using Metrics

 All the metrics you want to use within your service need to be registered before use.
-This is typically done in the `#run` method, before entering the infinite loop.
+This is done via class methods, similar to declaring environment variables.

-To register a metric, use one of the standard metric registration methods from [Prometheus::Client::Registry](https://www.rubydoc.info/gems/prometheus-client/0.8.0/Prometheus/Client/Registry) (`#counter`, `#gauge`, `#histogram`, `#summary`, or `#register`) on the `metrics` object to create or register the metric.
+To register a metric, use one of the standard metric registration methods from [Prometheus::Client::Registry](https://www.rubydoc.info/gems/prometheus-client/0.8.0/Prometheus/Client/Registry) (`counter`, `gauge`, `histogram`, `summary`) or `metric` (equivalent to the `register` method of `Prometheus::Client::Registry) in your class definition to register the metric for use.

 In our generic greeter service we've been using as an example so far, you might like to define a metric to count how many greetings have been sent.
 You'd define such a metric like this:

-    class GenericHelloService < ServiceSkeleton
+    class GenericHelloService
+      include ServiceSkeleton

       string :GENERIC_HELLO_SERVICE_RECIPIENT, matches: /\A\w+\z/

-      def run
-        metrics.counter(:greetings_total, "How many greetings we have sent")
+      counter :greetings_total, "How many greetings we have sent"

-        loop do
-          puts "Hello, #{config.recipient}!"
-          sleep 1
-        end
-      end
-    end
+      # ...

-When it comes time to actually *use* the metrics you have created, it's typical to keep a copy of the metric object laying around, or call `metrics.get`.
-However, we make it easier to access your metrics, by defining a method named for the metric on `metrics`.
-Thus, to increment our greeting counter, you can simply do:
+When it comes time to actually *use* the metrics you have created, you access them as methods on the `metrics` method in your service worker instance.
+Thus, to increment our greeting counter, you simply do:

-    class GenericHelloService < ServiceSkeleton
+    class GenericHelloService
+      include ServiceSkeleton

       string :GENERIC_HELLO_SERVICE_RECIPIENT, matches: /\A\w+\z/

+      counter :greetings_total, "How many greetings we have sent"

       def run
-        metrics.counter(:greetings_total, "How many greetings we have sent")

         loop do
           puts "Hello, #{config.recipient}!"
           metrics.greetings_total.increment(recipient: config.recipient)